Sign In Forgot Password

 Conservative Judaism in the United States of America began in 1886.
 Conservative Judaism, as described on www.ConservativeJudaism.org:

-represents the passionate and engaged center of the Jewish people….
-Conservative Judaism strives…to express and communicate a deep commitment to the values, concepts, and rituals of our tradition.
+“represents the passionate and engaged center of the Jewish people….
+Conservative Judaism strives…to express and communicate a deep commitment to our tradition's values, concepts, and rituals.

 CBE is an egalitarian Conservative congregation.
 This means that women are given equal opportunity to count in the minyan (prayer quorum), to have an aliyah to the Torah, to chant from the Torah, to wear a tallit or tefillin, to lead services, to serve on the board, etc.